czcollier/czcollier.github.com/resume.md

 #### Principal Architect: Skyhook Wireless, Inc. Boston, MA Nov.
 2014 - Present

- - Project: Distributed location sample processing:

-    In collaboration with a small team, built a distributed computation cluster on Hadoop and Spark that processes over 1 billion geospatial locations per day on an 8-node cluster of EC2 d2.2xlarge (8 core, 28 ECU) instances.
+ - In collaboration with a small team, built a distributed computation cluster on Hadoop and Spark that processes over 1 billion geospatial locations per day on an 8-node cluster of EC2 d2.2xlarge (8 core, 28 ECU) instances.

- - Project: High volume API Management:

-   Built an API management system on Akka that provides configurable request throttling and load balancing to individual API servers.
+ - Built an API management system on Akka that provides configurable request throttling and load balancing to individual API servers.
 Handles 50,000 requests/second on a c4.2xlarge EC2 instance.